AndreasHeger/CGATReport/doc/Tutorial14.rst

 within an ipython notebook and how a ggplot in the ipython notebook can then be reproduced within a report.

 However, we can go beyond a complete circle.
-Note the ``nb`` link below each figure in a sphinx-report.
+Note the ``nb`` link below each figure in a CGATreport.
 By clicking on the link and copying the displayed snipped into your notebook, you can get include cgatreport generated plots and the resulting dataframe for inspection.
 This is very useful for elaborationg on cgatreport rendered plots in a notebook.